1871fotc/fotc/docs/headstones/moved-paddington-headstones.md

 !!! warning "Excel interprets some grave locations as dates"

-    If you open the .csv file using Microsoft Excel, be aware that it tries to be helpful and infer data formats.
-It doesn't do this well and can change grave locations into a date format.
+    If you open the .csv file using Microsoft Excel, be aware that it changes some grave locations into dates.
+[This behaviour cannot be prevented](https://support.microsoft.com/en-us/office/stop-automatically-changing-numbers-to-dates-452bd2db-cc96-47d1-81e4-72cec11c4ed8?ns=excel&version=90&ui=en-us&rs=en-us&ad=us).
 We suggest you consider using another tool.

 ## Paddington Memorial